Barteus/kubeflow-examples/kubecon-eu-2022/README.md

   -d '{"data":{"ndarray":[[8.1, 0.27, 0.41, 1.45, 0.033, 11.0, 63.0, 0.991, 2.99, 0.56, 12.0]]}}'
 ```

-5. Check if drift was detected
+5. Check if drift was detected - go to the wine-debug event player and find 2

-Go to the wine-debug event player and find 2 new rows:
+   new rows:

 - seldon serving inference request with input to the model
 - data drift detection request with drift value equal 1 in the event body and